 Points to your name may speak to how well you know your job, but after a while, numbers start to lose meaning.
 Players need to feel like they’re making progress in their level of expertise in the game to stay engaged.
 Levels let you know that you’ve earned enough points to go from being a beginner to being a guru at your job, adding that extra dollop of meaning.
 You feel accomplished and motivated to do even better when you experience that very human joy of knowing you’ve learned and mastered something.

 However, this beauty of a game mechanic needs to be implemented just right for it to work to its full potential.
-So here’s how you do it:
+So let’s talk about how to do that.

 Setting up levels for your helpdesk